 Before you complete an online purchase, double-check billing and credit card information, shipping address and total cost of the order.
 This will eliminate any potential panic after you’ve hit the final “confirm” or “submit” button.
 And remember not to click “submit” twice.

 Check retailers’ shipping deadlines, which are featured prominently on most retail websites.
-The information often lists the last day that customers can place orders for arrival by Christmas or Hanukkah.
+The information often lists the last day that customers can place orders for arrival by a specific holiday date.

 Many retailers offer a “buy online, pick up in store” option.
 Check with your favorite retailers to see if this is a service they offer, then skip the crowds and head straight to the customer service counter where your items will be waiting.